-With over 2,055,391 readers across Britain, Tesco Magazine is the fourth largest circulating magazine in the country (three of Sky’s customer magazines remain ahead of it).
+With 2,055,391 readers across Britain, Tesco Magazine is the fourth largest circulating magazine in the country (three of Sky’s customer magazines remain ahead of it).
 At first the reader may feel obscurely uneasy as they peruse its pages.
 There is something distinctly unwholesome about Tesco Magazine, but you may struggle to put your finger upon exactly what.
 Only once a neuron has fired deep in your brain, with a faraway impression of frenzied cheering and triumphal music, can you place the hearty totalitarianism of Tesco Magazine.
 A Soviet Congress in the late 1930s; the invincible optimism of those who dream that they are finally basking in utopia.

 There is not a squeak of negativity anywhere in the magazine; every article and interview conforms to repeating the same breezy platitudes about family and community.
 Perhaps Tesco should hold their own party conferences.
 When the hundredth delegate stands up to announce that, “at times like Christmas, we should remember the importance of our families,” the other delegates will rise to deliver the hundredth standing ovation.

 Tesco Magazine’s remit potentially includes all human life.
 You are supposed to buy all of your food in Tesco, as well as your clothes, cleaning utilities, books and films.
 It is scarcely worth bothering with the traditional format and layout of a magazine, since the articles about Christmas decorations and skin care are often just as much adverts as the adverts themselves.
 But Tesco understands that there is more important work at hand than merely administering to these household practicalities.